OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 ```

 This randomly subsets each 500-m block to max 2 points i.e. trims down the densely
+sampled points to produce a relatively balanced spatial sampling intensity.
+We can
-sampled points.
-We can check that the training point sample looks more like a SRS or similar.
+check that the training point sample looks more like a SRS or similar.

 ```r